Ploxly/horoscope_website/readme.md

 Goals:

-Create a website that can ask for your astrological sign and give you a horoscope based on that sign.
+Create a website that can ask for your astrological sign and gender then give you a horoscope based on that sign.

-Place for them to input something on the site
+- Gives place for them to input something on the site (sign and gender)

-have something to return (horoscope)
+- Haves something to return (horoscope)